-Thai Red Curry is a spicy, savory, coconut-based curry made with lemongrass, galangal, and dried red chili peppers.
-This easy one-pan recipe includes the option to make your own curry paste from scratch or use store-bought for an easy weeknight meal.
+Thai Red Curry is a spicy, savory, coconut curry flavored with lemongrass, galangal, and dried red chili peppers.
+This easy one-pan recipe can be made with homemade or store-bought curry paste.

 Yesterday we talked green curry, so today it’s all about red curry.
-Curry paste forms the foundation of flavor in all Thai curries, and Thai Red Curry is a total classic.
-It’s also the easiest curry paste to make from scratch, if you’re feeling ambitious.
-Store-bought curry paste is widely available as well and makes for a quick and easy meal.
+Curry paste forms the foundation of flavor in all Thai curries, and Thai Red Curry is one of the most popular.
+It’s also the easiest curry paste to make from scratch if you’re feeling ambitious.
+Store-bought curry paste can cut the prep time down considerably.
+It's also widely available and makes for a quick and easy weeknight-friendly meal.

-One of the best things about Thai Red Curry is that it is so versatile.
-The recipe below uses chicken breast and squash.
+One of the best things about this recipe is that it's so easy to customize.
+The Thai red curry recipe below uses chicken breast and squash.
 The squash adds a natural sweetness that balances the heat of the chili paste, so I love that combination.
 If that combination doesn’t interest you, this can be easily customized using any proteins or vegetables.
-No matter what you include in the curry, it’s great served over Jasmine rice.

 Ingredients in Thai Red Curry